Choosing

 Shredded Paper is a dust free alternative

-bedding material, usually made from recycled newspapers
+bedding material, usually made from recycled newspapers and

-and supplied polythene wrapped for easy storage.
+supplied polythene wrapped for easy storage.

 The paper is cut into short flakes or long strips.
-The
+The long

-in the stable.
+the stable.
 When wet a paper bed can become very soggy.

-A large number of bales may be needed to create a thick
+A large number of bales may be needed to create a thick bed.

 Being made from newsprint the ink on the paper can stain